-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 That being said, they don't do everything together.

-For instance, when Eddie Bauer sent Manganiello to Iceland last year to athletically conquer every surface—rock, water, lava, ice, etc.—Vergara sat that one out.
+For instance, when Eddie Bauer sent Manganiello to Iceland in 2017 to athletically conquer every surface—rock, water, lava, ice, etc.—Vergara sat that one out.

 "We're very much opposites attracting," Joe told Jimmy Fallon.
 "You know, like if I want to talk about animal skulls or mountain biking and lava fields or whatever, she'll say things to me like, 'How about I go in my closet and I bring back a tray of my earrings, and I talk to you about them for the next half an hour.'"

-Vergara doesn't do sports, either, though she accepts her Pittsburgh native hubby's obsession with all things Steelers ("he's like a sick person," she once quipped on The Tonight Show), and understands that his mood rises and falls with the team's fortunes.
+Vergara doesn't do sports, either, though she accepts her Pittsburgh native hubby's obsession with all things Steelers ("he's like a sick person," she once quipped on The Tonight Show), and understands that his mood rises and falls with his hometown team's fortunes.

-"It's to the point where my wife will say things to me like, 'The Steelers aren't a designer fashion label,'" Manganiello told AOL Entertainment last season.
+"It's to the point where my wife will say things to me like, 'The Steelers aren't a designer fashion label,'" Manganiello told AOL Entertainment.
 "But now my comeback is, 'Yes they are!'
 I come from a city and culture where people wear Steeler jerseys to weddings.
 It's frowned upon, but acceptable.
 The NFL has really stepped up their game and has made some great designs with great fabrics for everyday wear.
 I can now wear it every day and always have something new to wear."

 For the record, Vergara maintains that "Steelers" is not a designer label.